Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 A 1996 study in Applied Human Science (PubMed 8917933) found cooling pillows reduced forehead skin temperature and heart rate, with all subjects reporting deeper sleep.
 Current Opinion in Physiology (PMC7323637) confirmed cortical temperature drops 0.2 degrees C upon sleep onset - a structural process that material-based cooling supports consistently.

 Choose kapok if: You want the softest feel and heat is your primary complaint.
-Dissipates heat 3x faster than down and stays 6 degrees F cooler. ($79)
+Hollow fibers keep it noticeably cooler than synthetic fills. ($119)

 Stay with memory foam if: You need deep contouring for a specific medical reason and cooling is not a concern.